CONP-PCNO/conp-documentation/datalad_dataset_addition_experimental.md

 After the step is completed, the dataset should have been transferred in your local space using Globus Transfer

-###### Populating a new dataset
+##### B) Populating a new dataset
 This step assumes the whole dataset was transferred to your local space in `project/<newprojectname>` via the Globus Transfer system functionality.
 If you chose a different download destination, you can manually populate `project/<newprojectname>` by moving the dataset content in there

 At this point, you can

 a) Manually edit the ```.gitattribute``` file in your `project/<newprojectname>` folder previously created and set the option ```**/.git* annex.largefiles=(largerthan=[size])```, where [size] is the desired maximum size limit for storing files directly in git.

-This ensures that only files larger than the specified size in your project will be annexed.
+This ensures that only files in your project larger than the specified size will be annexed.

 b) Add small files such as ```README.md``` to your git repository and annex files larger than the specified size.
 With the above configuration option, the following command automatically sorts files for annexing or direct storage.